-Together with Southern Illinois University Edwardsville (SIUE), the MCC is offering free grant development and writing workshops to enable communities to tap into federal funds for climate work, primarily through the Inflation Reduction Act (IRA) and the Bi-Partisan Infrastructure Law (BIL).
 Below are the 4 types of workshops offered with in-person and virtual options available.
-Some modules will be recorded and available for viewing and they will be shared here once they are available.
-As they are scheduled, trainings will be posted here.
-These programs are available through a grant from the Mosaic Momentum Fund to connect more Midwest communities to federal funds to advance climate action.
+As they are scheduled, registration links will be posted here!
+These programs are available through a grant from Mosaic, a project of The Tides Center, to connect more Midwest communities to federal funds to advance climate action.

 To get on the MCC mailing list to learn more, click here.
 Want to share a snapshot with your colleagues?
 Check out this one-page flyer with details on each offering!

-Grant Development Workshops and Modules:
+DETAILS: Grant Development Workshops and Modules:

 (Limited to 15 participants for each workshop)